-There are no specific compulsory rules under Hungarian law relating to restructuring or termination issues with the distribution partners in the case of distribution agreements.
+There are no specific compulsory rules under Hungarian law relating to restructuring or termination issues in distribution agreements.
 Such issues are usually regulated by the manufacturer or importer and the authorised dealer within the framework of the distribution agreement, where it is not uncommon that the parties agree on a notice period exceeding 12 months.
-However, if the marketing and selling of the vehicles is carried out through a commercial agent within the framework of an agency agreement, which is also one possible way to organise distribution of vehicles, concluded for an indefinite term, this may be terminated by complying with certain statutory minimum notice periods.
+However, if the marketing and selling of the vehicles is carried out through a commercial agent within the framework of an agency agreement concluded for an indefinite term, the agreement may be terminated by complying with certain statutory minimum notice periods.
 The Hungarian Civil Code sets out a minimum notice period of one month during the first contractual year, a minimum notice period of two months during the second contractual year and a minimum notice period of three months during the third and following contractual years, none of which may be validly shortened.
 Moreover, termination of the agency agreement may trigger the commercial agent's entitlement to financial compensation in the form of an indemnification claim, pursuant to the provisions set out in the Hungarian Civil Code.
-In such a case, the amount of the indemnity may not exceed the commercial agent's average annual remuneration over the preceding five years or the average annual remuneration during the actual term if it is less than five years.
-Any agreement of the parties prior to the termination of the agency agreement that derogates from the provisions of the Civil Code relating to such indemnification to the detriment of the agent shall be null and void.
+In this case, the indemnity amount may not exceed the commercial agent's average annual remuneration over the preceding five years or the average annual remuneration during the actual term if it is less than five years.
+Any agreement of the parties prior to the termination of the agency agreement will be null and void if it derogates from the provisions of the Civil Code on indemnification to the detriment of the agent.

-Are there any particularities for M&A or JV transactions that companies should consider when preparing, negotiating or entering into a deal in the automotive industry?
+5 Are there any particularities for M&A or JV transactions that companies should consider when preparing, negotiating or entering into a deal in the automotive industry?

-There are no specific or sectoral rules on M&A or JV transactions relating exclusively to the automotive industry in Hungary; however, the general legal regulations regarding concentrations still needs to be observed.
-Based on Act LVII of 1996, as a general rule, a concentration shall be notified to the Hungarian Competition Authority if the combined net turnover of the relevant undertakings of the previous financial year exceeded 15 billion forints, and there are at least two groups involved with net turnover of at least 1 billion forints.
-Furthermore, a soft threshold may also apply to the notification of concentrations, with a reduced turnover value of 5 billion forint if it is not obvious that the contemplated transaction would not significantly decrease competition in the relevant market.
-The government may - in the public interest, in particular, to preserve jobs and for the security of supplies - declare a merger of strategic importance at the national level.
+There are no specific or sectoral rules on M&A or joint venture transactions relating exclusively to the automotive industry in Hungary; however, the general regulations regarding concentrations still need to be observed.
+Based on Act LVII of 1996, as a general rule, a concentration must be notified to the Hungarian Competition Authority if the combined net turnover of the relevant undertakings of the previous financial year exceeded 20 billion forints, and there are at least two groups involved with net turnover of at least 1.5 billion forints.
+Furthermore, a soft threshold may also apply to the notification of concentrations, with a reduced turnover value of 5 billion forints, if it is not obvious that the contemplated transaction would not significantly decrease competition in the relevant market.
+The government may - in the public interest, to preserve jobs and for the security of supplies - declare a merger of strategic importance at the national level.
 Such concentrations do not need to be notified to the Hungarian Competition Authority.